zhousarah/azure-compute-docs/articles/virtual-machines/availability-set-overview.md

 ## Related content

-- For best practices about Azure availability, see [Resiliency checklist for specific Azure services](/azure/architecture/checklist/resiliency-per-service).
+- For best practices related to Azure availability, see [Resiliency checklist for specific Azure services](/azure/architecture/checklist/resiliency-per-service).